-Following the lifting of most national restrictions in September 2021, the school has come back to life and it is a joy to be able to return to many of the activities which had been paused for so long.
-Covid-19 is continuing to have an impact on pupil and staff absence due to illness but we are closely monitoring this situation to mitigate any significant impact.
+Following the lifting of most national restrictions in September 2021, the school came back to life and it was a joy to be able to return to class assemblies, sports days and a Summer Revel.
+Covid-19 had a significant impact on pupil and staff absence in the year and our use of good quality supply staff was essential.

-Aside from the effect on children and staff, Covid-19 has also had a financial impact at The Coppice.
-Our external hall hire / lettings income paused during lockdown, our costs increased due to increased purchases of cleaning supplies, PPE, online learning subscriptions, hand soap and sanitiser.
-The school continued to pay all staff as normal and did not utilise the Job Retention Scheme.
-The school participated in the National Summer Food Fund voucher scheme.
+We returned to allowing external hall lettings during the year and welcomed the income this generates.
+Our increased costs of cleaning supplies, PPE, online subscriptions, hand soap and sanitiser continued and will remain at these higher levels for at least the coming year.
+The school has continued to pay all staff as normal throughout the pandemic and has not utilised the Job Retention Scheme.
+The school participated in the National Summer Food Fund youcher scheme.